Questions about our production

 This starts during product development with material selection, carries on through the selected finishing technologies, through manufacture, to delivery into our warehouse and finally to despatch to the final customer.
 We pay attention to material selection and material combination right from the development stage and specify the finish.
 This specification includes information for the producers, as to which materials may be used and which may not.
 For production, we have chosen trustworthy, family-run businesses that we know personally.
 We have specific contracts with these firms that oblige them to keep to our specifications.
 In addition, we personally visit these businesses several times a year, and also give some of our products afterwards to independent testing authorities to test.
 88% of our production takes place in Europe.
 The other 12% is manufactured by a small company in China that is Fairwear and GOTS certified.
 All companies are visited and evaluated directly by ourselves or by independent testing commissions.

-We produce mainly in Portugal and Poland, but also in China.
+We produce mainly in Portugal and Poland, but also in China, Tunisia, Croatia and Germany.

 In percentage terms, this breaks down as: